 Assuring Fair Assessment and Treatment of Employees

-Seven & i Holdings conducts recruitment activities in compliance with the law and does not permit any discrimination whatsoever for reason of social status, place of birth, race, creed, religion, gender, and so on.
+Seven & i Holdings Co., Ltd. and its consolidated subsidiaries (hereinafter referred to as "our Group") conduct recruitment activities in compliance with the law and does not permit any discrimination whatsoever for reason of social status, place of birth, race, creed, religion, gender, and so on.
 In addition, we do not engage in forced labor or coerce employees to work against their will, and we prevent child labor by confirming age at the time of hiring.
 In terms of treatment, we comply with the minimum wage stipulated by law and promote equal remuneration for men and women workers for work of equal value.
 We appropriately evaluate the performance of work and the degree of contribution of each person and reflect it in rewards, such as bonuses.

 • SDGs8 DECENT WORK AND ECONOMIC GROWTH